deficollective/defiscan/src/content/protocols/pancakeswap-v2.md

 # Dependencies

-No external dependency has been found.
+No external external dependencies has been found.

 # Governance